California Pregnancy Disability Leave: Employee Eligibility and Rights

 PDL can run concurrently with other leave laws, such as the federal Family and Medical Leave Act (FMLA) or the California Family Rights Act (CFRA), but it is specifically focused on pregnancy-related disabilities.

-Consult with your employer or the California Department of Fair Employment and Housing (DFEH) for specific details and requirements related to Pregnancy Disability Leave, as employment laws and regulations may change over time, and your individual circumstances may vary.
+Consult with your employer or the California Civil Rights Department for specific details and requirements related to Pregnancy Disability Leave, as employment laws and regulations may change over time, and your individual circumstances may vary.

 California pregnancy disability leave